 The further out your retirement date, the greater the chance that personal income tax rates will increase.
 While it’s hard to predict, your income could be higher and income tax rates could change.
 If you pay a certain rate today and your tax bracket is higher at retirement, using a Roth IRA will save you money.

 Another perk: You don’t pay taxes on the money your Roth IRA earns over the years that you have the account.
 That means your earnings grow tax-free.
 With a traditional IRA, you pay income taxes on both your contributions and earnings when you start withdrawing money at retirement.

 Are Roth IRA Withdrawals Taxed?

-If the withdrawal was made before age 59 and 1/2 and includes amounts above what you contributed (your investment earnings) then you may have to pay tax.
-There are certain situations where the IRS will allow you to withdraw without penalty.
-Funds can be withdrawn for higher education expenses or to buy a home.
-Certain hardship circumstances such as permanent disability also allow funds to be withdrawn tax and penalty free.
+If you withdraw earnings before age 59½, you may have to pay both income tax and a 10% penalty.
+The IRS allows you to withdraw money without penalties in certain situations.
+Funds can be distributed for higher education expenses or to buy a home.
+Certain hardship circumstances, such as permanent disability, also allow funds to be withdrawn tax- and penalty-free.